smahmadpanah/smahmadpanah.github.io/_pages/publications.md

 <ol reversed>
 <div id="5">
-<li> <b>Securing Node-RED Applications</b>, <em>Festschrift in honor of Joshua Guttman'21</em> [<a href="">pdf</a>] [<a href="">link</a>]
+<li> <b>Securing Node-RED Applications</b>, <em>Protocols, Logic, and Strands: Festschrift in honor of Joshua Guttman'21</em> [<a href="/papers/joshua21.pdf">pdf</a>]
 <br><i>Mohammad M. Ahmadpanah</i>, Musard Balliu, Daniel Hedin, Lars Eric Olsson, and Andrei Sabelfeld
 <br><a class='button' data-content="toggle-text" href="#5">abstract</a>
 <div class='abstract'>
 Trigger-Action Platforms (TAPs) play a vital role in fulfilling the promise of the Internet of Things (IoT) by seamlessly connecting otherwise unconnected devices and services.
-While enabling novel and exciting applications across a variety of services, security and privacy issues must be taken into consideration since TAPs essentially act as persons-in-the-middle between trigger and action services.
+While enabling novel and exciting applications across a variety of services, security and privacy issues must be taken into consideration because TAPs essentially act as persons-in-the-middle between trigger and action services.
 The issue is further aggravated since the triggers and actions on TAPs are mostly provided by third parties extending the trust beyond the platform providers.
 Node-RED, an open-source JavaScript-driven TAP, provides the opportunity for users to effortlessly employ and link nodes via a graphical user interface.
-Being built upon Node.js, third-party developers are able to extend the platform’s functionality through publishing nodes and their wirings, known as flows.
+Being built upon Node.js, third-party developers can extend the platform's functionality through publishing nodes and their wirings, known as flows.
 This paper proposes an essential model for Node-RED, suitable to reason about nodes and flows, be they benign, vulnerable, or malicious.
 We expand on attacks discovered in recent work, ranging from exfiltrating data from unsuspecting users to taking over the entire platform by misusing sensitive APIs within nodes.
-We present a formalization for a core language that soundly and transparently enforces fine-grained allowlist policies at module-, API-, value-, and context-level and present a model of a runtime monitoring framework for Node-RED that isolates nodes while permitting them to communicate via well-defined API calls complying with the policy specified for each node.
+We present a formalization of a runtime monitoring framework for a core language that soundly and transparently enforces fine-grained allowlist policies at module-, API-, value-, and context-level.
+We introduce the monitoring framework for Node-RED that isolates nodes while permitting them to communicate via well-de ned API calls complying with the policy specified for each node.
 </div></li></div>